-Applications are now open for the second edition of the Magma Environmental Reporting Fellowship, taking place online from Oct.
+We have kicked off the second edition of the Magma Environmental Reporting Fellowship, taking place online from Oct.
 2025 to Apr.
-2026.
-The deadline to apply is Aug.
-31.
+2026 (Check out our alumni).

-Nine early-career journalists based in southern Europe will be selected to participate in this hands-on six-month program.
-The program aims to enhance their skills in environmental reporting and narrative writing while expanding their portfolios (Check out our alumni).
+It was a tough call, but we have selected nine early-career journalists to participate in this immersive six-month program.
+We look forward to helping them enhance their environmental reporting and narrative writing skills while expanding their portfolios.

 • Obtain a small travel grant for their reporting.